jarviscanada/jarvis_data_eng_DevinSmith/linux_sql/README.md

 # Linux Cluster Monitoring Agent
-## Introduction
+## 1. Introduction
 The Linux Cluster Monitoring Agent is a tool that allows users to monitor nodes in a Linux cluster by tracking the node hardware as well as the usage information from the different nodes.
 This is done by provisioning and running a PostgreSQL instance within a Docker container and automated with the bash scripts host_info.sh and host_usage.sh, creating tables then populating them. host_usage.sh will poll the connecting node every 60 seconds to check out resource usage.
 This is achieved by setting up a crontab job to run host_usage.sh every minute.
 When combined, this app will poll its users machines for data in order to see resource usage of provisioned virtual machine systems

-## 1. Quickstart
+## 2. Quickstart
-From the command line, run the following commands one at a time
+From the command line, run the following commands one at a time to quickly start the app
 ```
 ./linux_sql/scripts/psql_docker.sh start db_password
 psql -h psql_host -U psql_user -W -f linux_sql/sql/ddl.sql